LyKenn-DS/Automatidata-Project/README.md

 * [View Python Code](https://github.com/LyKenn-DS/Automatidata-Project/blob/295854b7e453959ec9690f30d7abdd7dafe0bf42/Statistical_Test.ipynb)

 ## Part III - Linear Regression Analysis
 In this project, I developed a robust linear regression model using Python's Scikit-learn library.
-Leveraging the comprehensive dataset, the supervised model was carefully constructed to not only provide precise fare estimates but also to identify as well as quantify the impact of key variables on the fare structure of New York City taxi cabs and for-hire vehicles.
+Leveraging the comprehensive dataset, the supervised model was carefully constructed to not only provide precise fare estimates but also to identify as well as quantify the impact of key variables on the fare structure of NYC taxi cabs and for-hire vehicles.

 * [View Python Code](https://github.com/LyKenn-DS/Automatidata-Project/blob/613158e1768ab9263feca0b213a2b087b2979944/Regression-Predictions.ipynb)